joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 #### ...on a sprint, or iteration
 After a while, a team can calculate a velocity.
 This is how many points the team can achieve in a certain period of time, on average.
 This can help a team become more predictable; they can have some level of confidence to guess what they are capable of outputting.
-It can also be useful to see if a team velocity starts to decrease; the team may want to inspect and adapt to try and address a supposed drop in velocity.
+It can also be useful to see if a team velocity starts to decrease; the team may want to inspect and adapt to try and address a drop in velocity.
+Or they can use to to assess whether they have been successful at increasing their velocity.

-While teams may inspect and adapt on their velocity, allowing those outside the team to do the same may lead to dire consequences, see below.
+While teams may inspect and adapt on their velocity, allowing those outside the team to do the same may lead to dire consequences.
-{: .notice}

 ## Caution: Using estimations as a measure of Productivity
 Measuring developer productivity is always tricky, and velocity seems like a great measure to use; after all, the numbers are already sitting there begging to be put into an Excel chart.
 In practise though, it does not work out too well.

 Think about it; we are asking teams to quickly guess a number, and then use that number to measure their performance later on.
 This will inevitably lead to a natural point inflation.
-You may then feel a need to implement measures to help counteract this effect, such as a tech lead or manager vetting all of the estimated points.
-Putting too much pressure on the point estimations may lead to excessively detailed, drawn out planning sessions.
+You may then feel a need to implement measures to help counteract this inflation, such as a tech lead or manager vetting all of the estimated points.
+Also, putting too much pressure on the point estimations may lead to excessively detailed, long drawn out planning sessions.

 All of a sudden the estimation process has gone from a quick activity that can help the team, to a political, team morale destroying exercise.